-The act thus envisions the lawyer as an educator of a prospective party about the appropriate factors to consider in deciding whether to participate in a collaborative law process.
+The rules/act thus envisions the lawyer as an educator of a prospective party about the appropriate factors to consider in deciding whether to participate in a collaborative law process.
 It also contemplates a process of discussion between lawyer and prospective party that asks that the lawyer do more than lecture a prospective party or provide written information about collaborative law and other options.
-Collaborative lawyers should, of course, consider how to document the process of informed consent and a party's decision to enter into a collaborative law process through provision of appropriate written documents.
+Collaborative lawyers should, of course, consider how to document the process of informed consent and a party's decision to enter into a collaborative law process through a provision of appropriate written documents.
 Hopefully, lawyers who seek informed consent will take steps to continuously make the information they provide to prospective parties ever easier to understand and more complete.
-See Forrest S. Mosten, Collaborative Law Practice: An Unbundled Approach to Informed Client Decision Making, 2008 J. DISP, RESOL.
-163.
+See Mosten, Collaborative Law Practice, supra, at 172-73 (listing methods for obtaining informed consent).

-The act thus specifies the overall goals and standards of the process of seeking informed client consent to participate in collaborative law.
+The rules/act thus specifies the overall goals and standards of the process of seeking informed client consent to participate in collaborative law.
 It leaves to the collaborative lawyer the specific methods of achieving informed client consent.
-"Lawyers should provide thorough and balanced descriptions of [collaborative law] practice, including candid discussion of possible risks....
-Lawyers may understandably worry about losing possible [collaborative law] cases if they provide more thorough and balanced information.
-[T]his risk of losing business is outweighed by the professional and practice benefits (and obligations) of full disclosure and informed consent.
-By providing appropriate information before parties decide whether to use C[ollaborative] L[aw] lawyers can have greater confidence that parties will have realistic expectations, participate in the process more constructively and will be less likely to terminate a CL case."
-John Lande &
+"Lawyers should provide thorough and balanced descriptions of [collaborative law] practice, including candid discussion of possible risks."
+John Lande & Forrest S. Mosten, Collaborative Lawyers' Duties to Screen the Appropriateness of Collaborative Law and Obtain Clients' Informed Consent to Use Collaborative Law, 25 OHIO ST. J. ON DISP.
+RESOL. (forthcoming 2010) (manuscript at 62, on file with Reporter).
+"Lawyers may understandably worry about losing possible [collaborative law]

+cases if they provide more thorough and balanced information...
+[T]his risk of losing business is outweighed by the professional and practice benefits (and obligations) of full disclosure and truly informed consent.
+By providing appropriate information before parties decide whether to use[collaborative law] lawyers can have greater confidence that parties will have realistic expectations, participate in the process more constructively and will be less likely to terminate a [collaborative law] case."
+Id. at 64.